CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Validate-Overall-Network-Health.md

     {{<figure src="/images/netq/validation-summary-l1-42.png" width="200">}}

     In this example, all validation checks are successful.
-Refer to the next section for viewing individual categories of validation checks.

 ## View Key Metrics of Network Health

-Overall network health in the NetQ UI is a calculated average of several key health metrics: Interface, System, and Network Services health.
+Overall network health in the NetQ UI is a calculated average of several key health metrics: interface, system, and network services health.

 To view these key metrics: